Skagway, Alaska: White Pass Yukon Railway and Bus Excursion

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.

-If you’re considering this excursion, we’re here to share our experience, offer tips, and help you decide if it’s the right choice for your Skagway adventure.
+If you’re considering this excursion, we’re sharing our experience, helpful tips, and thoughts to help you decide if it’s a good fit for your day in Skagway.

 A Little About Skagway, Alaska

-Skagway, Alaska, is a quaint town in the state’s southeastern part, set in a valley surrounded by snow-capped mountains.
-Known for its rich history from the Klondike Gold Rush era of the late 1800s, Skagway’s downtown has been preserved to showcase its vibrant past.
-Today, visitors can explore streets filled with colorful buildings that now serve as shops, restaurants, and museums.
+Skagway, Alaska, is a small town in the southeastern part of the state, set in a valley surrounded by snow-capped mountains.
+Known for its deep roots in the Klondike Gold Rush era of the late 1800s, Skagway’s downtown has been preserved to reflect that history.
+Today, its historic buildings house shops, restaurants, and museums that give a glimpse into the town’s storied past.

-A major highlight in Skagway is the White Pass Scenic Railway.
-Constructed during the gold rush to ferry prospectors and their supplies, this railway now offers scenic excursions through the mountains to Canada’s Yukon Territory.
-It continues to be a top attraction for tourists.
+One of Skagway’s most popular attractions is the White Pass Scenic Railway.
+Built during the gold rush to transport prospectors and their gear, the railway now runs scenic excursions into the mountains and, on some routes, into Canada’s Yukon Territory.

 Fun Fact: The town of Skagway has a population of 1200+ people.
 The city thrives off tourism during the Spring and Summer months.
 People from all over the US come to live and work in Skagway during these months.